orcasound/aifororcas-podcast/annotation_system/README.md

 ## Architecture

 This prototype is a [single page application](https://en.wikipedia.org/wiki/Single-page_application#JavaScript_frameworks) with a simple flask backend that interfaces with Azure blob storage.
 For simplicity/ease of access, this version doubles up use of blob storage as a *sort of database*.
-A JSON file acts as a single entry, and separate containers as *sort of tables/collections* (this hack should eventually be fixed with a  database).
+A JSON file acts as a single entry, and separate containers as *sort of tables/collections* *(for now for this hack makes it easy to do quick-and-dirty viewing/editing in [Azure Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/), or any equivalent blob viewer for S3 etc.).*

 <img src="doc/podcast-arch-diagram.png" alt="Architecture diagram showing API interactions between frontend, backend & blob storage" width="100%">